 - Remove the vacuum hose from the work area.
 Let it suck air for some time to allow any material still in the hose to be carried into the tank.
-Then run some water through the suction tube to clean the inside of the suction tube, hose and boom. - Disable the vacuum and set the blower to off. - 3.
+Then run some water through the suction tube to clean the inside of the suction tube, hose and boom. - 2.
+Disable the vacuum. - 3.
 Set water system to off. - 4.
-Disconnect water wand or high pressure hand gun and store in cabinet. - Hold onto water line and let it rewind slowly onto hose reel. - 6.
-Disconnect digging tubes and store them. - 7.
+Reduce the rpm to idle. - 5.
+Inside the truck cab, disengage the blower/fan following the blower/fan shut down procedure. - 6.
+Disconnect water wand or high pressure hand gun and store in cabinet. - 7.
+Hold onto water line and let it rewind slowly onto hose reel. - 8.
+Disconnect digging tubes and store them. - 9.
 Remove any safety equipment and store in cabinet.